rlondner/mongodb-3.6-hols/README.md

 For all the hands-on labs available in this repository, you will need to take the following steps to install the latest version of MongoDB 3.6 on your machine:

 Download the latest version of MongoDB 3.6 from the [Download Center](https://www.mongodb.com/download-center#community).
-At the time of this writing, this latest version is the Release Candidate 1, available in the Development Releases section.

 1. Create a `data` folder in your MongoDB 3.6 root folder.